nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

   - is this the right word?
     - SAAS = paid APIs?
     - PAAS = github?
+- computer science experiments
+  - use GPT or library to make bot that sounds like me from all this data
+  - git history, words + concepts, spike trains -> transhumanism

 ## move this stuff to cards it is growing kinda big